bmp-dot/QuickStartCalmDSL/README.md

 -   Run ```vi blueprint.py```

--   Review the blueprint for familiar constructs
+-   Review the blueprint for familiar constructs.
+To skip directly to a line enter ```:<linenumber>```

     -   Credentials (line 54-69)

     -   OS Image (line 62-65)

-    -   Under class HelloPackage(Package) you will see references to the scripts in the script directory(line 139)
+    -   Under class HelloPackage(Package) you will see references to the scripts in the script directory (line 139)

     -   Basic VM spec information (vCPU/memory/nics) (line 153-159)

-    -   Guest Customization contains the cloud-init (line 161)
+    -   Guest Customization contains cloud-init (line 161)

 -   In the blueprint.py modify the number of vCPU